prometheus-junkyard/mesos_exporter/README.md

-web.telemetry-path         | Path under which to expose metrics. exporter.discovery         | Enable auto disovery of elected master and active slaves. exporter.discovery.master  | URL to a Mesos master. exporter.local-address     | Address to connect to the local slave if not using discovery. exporter.interval          | Interval at which to fetch the Mesos slave metrics.
+web.telemetry-path         | Path under which to expose metrics. exporter.discovery         | Enable auto disovery of elected master and active slaves. exporter.discovery.master  | URL to a Mesos master. exporter.local-address     | URL to the local slave if not using discovery. exporter.interval          | Interval at which to fetch the Mesos slave metrics.